luis-f-lins/process-aware-conversational-agent/data/nlu.md

 - The tour is booked
 - I'm all done with the tour
 - i've booked the tour

-## intent:something_booked
-- I've booked it
-- All done
-- I'm done
-- Finished
-- Booked it
-- Booked

 ## intent:now_what
 - Now what